Guidelines for All Members & Guests

 Hijacking Threads

-Posts should be targeted to the subject matter introduced by the originator of the thread.
+Responses to posts should be targeted to the subject matter introduced by the originator of the thread.
 You are welcome to introduce new ideas or topics by starting a separate thread.
 Conversations within a thread will often evolve and develop, and this is a healthy process that can help members come to a deeper understanding of the topic at hand.
 However, when someone responds to a serious thread with an unrelated post which is mainly about themselves, an unrelated topic, or with a response that essentially derails the conversation, it is considered hijacking.
 Do not hijack others' threads.
 If you feel another poster has hijacked your thread, use the "Report to Moderator" function located at the bottom of the post you wish to report.

 Responding to Others

 Choose your words wisely!
 Speak to others as you would wish to be spoken to, and offer your comments/opinions in a respectful, constructive manner.
 Members are encouraged to recognize and accept diversity as part of the learning and healing process, and understand they may receive feedback/opinions they do not agree with.
 It is fine to disagree as long as it is done in a respectful manner.
 Posts which are antagonistic/ defensive, become personal, and otherwise do not attempt to resolve conflict in a healthy, positive manner will be edited or removed.
+Please be considerate and non-judgmental about how others live their lives.
+If you post something that is harsh or judgmental it will be harder for others to post for fear of receiving similar responses.
+Posts that are considered judgmental, offensive or intolerant will be edited or removed by the Moderation Team, and the poster will be warned and possibly banned if the behaviour persists.

 Dealing with Anger

 Anger and frustration at your situation is to be expected at times, especially in the early stages of recovery.
-However, anger and frustration expressed towards other members can be counter-productive.
+However, anger and frustration expressed towards other members can be hurtful and triggering.
 Disagreements will happen from time to time, but you must remain respectful and refrain from personal attacks.
 Posts which inappropriately express anger will be edited or removed and the poster will be warned and possibly banned if the behaviour persists.

 Giving Advice

+While we encourage members to support and encourage others in their recovery, it is important to remember that we are each here to work on our own recovery first and foremost.
+Many of us with CPTSD have been trained to be caretakers and recovery for us involves resisting the temptation to do so here at OOTS.
 Feel free to share how you cope or have coped with various situations and to make suggestions (as long as they are phrased as such) - that's the purpose of this forum, but please don't make blanket statements like "You *should* do this and that" based on what you think and/or have read in the resources about CPTSD.
 Another person's situation may be very different from yours.
 Often, people need to come to their own conclusions in their own time frame.
 We are all coming from different stages, situations, and backgrounds.
+If a pattern of giving too much advice to others and not focusing on one's own recovery is noted, the member will be warned and if the behaviour persists, possibly banned.

 Provocation/Flaming/Inflaming